bridgetownrb/bridgetown/bridgetown-website/src/_docs/template-engines.md

 ## Front Matter Defaults

 Besides adding `template_engine` directly in your file's front matter, you could use [front matter defaults](/docs/content/front-matter-defaults) to specify a template engine for a folder or folder tree or files which match a particular "glob pattern".
-That way you could, say, use Liquid for most of the site but use ERB just for a certain group of files.
+That way you could, say, use Liquid for most of the site but use ERB only for a certain group of files.

 ## Site-wide Configuration

 Most likely, however, you'll want to switch your site wholesale from one engine to another.
 That's where `bridgetown.config.yml` comes in.
-Simply add `template_engine: erb` right in your config, and suddenly *everything* will get processed through ERB regardless of file extension.
+Add `template_engine: erb` right in your config, and suddenly *everything* will get processed through ERB regardless of file extension.
 (This will have been done for you if you used the `-t` option when running `bridgetown new`.)
 Serbea works in the same manner: `template_engine: serbea`.
 Write HTML, XML, Markdown, JSON, CSV, whatever you like—and _still_ access the full power of your Ruby template language of choice.
-You don't even need to give up on Liquid completely—just save files with `.liquid` or use `template_engine: liquid` front matter.
+You don't even need to give up on Liquid completely; set the file extension to `.liquid` or set `template_engine: liquid` in the front matter.

 It's worth noting that by combining Markdown, ERB/Serbea, components, and frontend JavaScript "sprinkles" (or "spices" as we like to say), you can author extremely sophisticated documents which boast stunning performance and SEO scores while at the same time providing impressive interactivity in the browser.
 This is quickly becoming a "best practice" in the web development industry, and Bridgetown will help get you there.